nammayatri/location-tracking-service/README.md

 Run `nix build` in the project which produces a `./result` symlink.
 You can also run `nix run` to run the program immediately after build.

+## Postman Collection

+Import the [Postman Collection](./Location%20Tracking%20Service%20Dev.postman_collection.json) in postman to test the API flow.

 ## Contributing PRs

 Run `nix run nixpkgs#nixci` locally to make sure that the project builds.
 The CI runs the same.